ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-dualregion-overview.md

 This paring of {{site.data.keyword.cloud_notm}} for VMware® Regulated Workloads instances enables management and workload virtual machines (VM) to fail over between regions.
 As each region is a separate {{site.data.keyword.cloud_notm}} for VMware® Regulated Workloads instance, the regions have a similar physical layer and virtual infrastructure designs.
 The {{site.data.keyword.cloud_notm}} for VMware® Regulated Workloads disaster recovery design requires two {{site.data.keyword.cloud_notm}} locations:
 * Protected region - This region contains the protected VMs that require DR.
-* Recovery region - This region provides an environment to host VMs from the protected region if a disaster occurs
+* Recovery region - This region provides an environment to host VMs from the protected region if a disaster occurs.

 ![IBM Cloud for VMware Regulated Workloads MZR DR concept](../../images/vrw-mzr-dr.svg "MZR DR topology"){: caption="Figure 1.
 MZR DR topology" caption-side="bottom"}
 **Notes**